What is a short film?

-What is a short film?
 The answer may seem obvious to some; it’s a film that is, well, short.
-But what’s the line between a short film and a feature film?
-What length of films do festivals accept?
+But what’s the line between a short and feature film?
+What length of movies do festivals accept?
 And maybe most importantly, why should filmmakers consider making one?

 What is a feature film?

-Before we define a short film we need to define a feature film.
+Before we define a short we need to define a feature.
 A feature film is a movie that’s typically between 75 and 210 minutes long.
-It’s considered a “full-length” film; that is to say, it’s long enough to be the primary part of a media presentation.
-Feature films are what people are typically referring to when they say they are going to watch a movie.
-It seems obvious that a short film would simply be a film that’s shorter than a feature.
-But is a 74-minute film a short film?
+It’s considered a “full-length” movie; that is to say, it’s long enough to be the primary part of a media presentation.
+Features are what people are typically referring to when they say they are going to watch a movie.
+It seems obvious that a short film would simply be a movie that’s shorter than a feature.
+But is a 74-minute movie a short film?
 Not exactly.

 What is a short film?

-A short film is a film that is typically less than 40 minutes long.
-This time limit is the hard cutoff for the majority of film festivals.
+A short film is a movie that is typically less than 40 minutes long.
+This time limit is the hard cutoff for the majority of festivals.
 It’s a problem we’ve run into a lot; we’ve seen excellent 42-minute films, but with festivals there just isn’t wiggle room, even for exceptional work.
-If you want to submit your film to festivals, you need to make sure it comes in under 40 minutes.
+If you plan to submit your movie to festivals, you need to make sure it comes in under 40 minutes.
 That’s not to say there is never a festival that goes up to 45 minutes, but they’re rare.
-Going over 40 minutes will severely limit the number of places you can submit your film.
+Going over 40 minutes will severely limit the number of places you can submit your movie.

 What are the types of short films?